Raku/doc/README.md

     make init-highlights # Install needed node modules for highlighting documentable start -a -v --highlight # Builds cache and generates pages.

-You need to do this only the first time, or (for now) when you add new files.
+You need to do this only the first time to build the cache.
+When there's some change in the source,

     documentable update

+will re-generate only affected pages.

 Documentation will be generated in the `html` subdirectory.
 You can use it pointing any static web server at that site, or use the development server based